NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 <br/>

 This was the journey, or at least a glimpse of it, littered with countless obstacles and daunting challenges.
 Yet, at the end, the sweetness of satisfaction and the fruit of unwavering determination were beyond compare.
 The real challenge wasn't solving all those problems; but rather, being consistent and not giving up on the principles that I set for myself.
 (Well!
-I did solve the last problem in Python, but in my defense, finding eigenvectors for Laplacian matrix would've been hell'a difficult in **BrainFuck**.)
+I did solve the last problem in Python, but in my defense, finding eigenvectors for Laplacian matrix would've been hella difficult in **BrainFuck**.)

 {{ count_code(owner="NishantJoshi00", repo="advent-of-code-2023") }}